Redislabs-Solution-Architects/bloom_deduplication/docs/Presentation.md

 - asynchronous processing of logs or events
 - Each duplicate costs more in processing and storage
-- Usually large fitlers over time buckets
+- Usually large filters over time buckets

 </small>